UltimateModuleCreator/umc-crud/README.md

     - download a copy from `https://github.com/UltimateModuleCreator/umc-crud` and all the files in `app/code/Umc/Crud`.

   After installation
+   - run `php bin/magento setup:upgrade [--keep-generated]`
    - check if this file exists `app/etc/crud/di.xml`.
-If it does not exist, run the commmand `bin/magento umc:crud:deploy`.
-If you get an error you can copy it from `vendor/umc/module-crud/etc/crud/di.xml` to `app/etc/crud/di.xml`
+If it does not exist, run the command `bin/magento umc:crud:deploy`.
+If you get an error you can copy it from `vendor/umc/module-crud/etc/crud/di.xml` to `app/etc/crud/di.xml`.
-   - run `bin/magento setup:upgrade`

 # Documentation